"Most of our lives are about proving something, either to ourselves or to someone else."

 -- Albert Einstein

-My skill, my asset to an employer is not my experience, though that I have.
-What I offer is the ability to think and analyze around problems, to give solutions where none existed before.
+My skill, my asset to an employer is not merely my experience.
+What I offer is the ability to think and analyze around problems, to create solutions where none existed before.
 I write infrastructure, layout, and design into my projects.
 I document my thought process as well as the code so it may be useful to others.
 I imagine many aspects of everything I do, and love team environments that have brainstorming sessions because it fosters scalable and creative design.

 My best tool of trade is my brain and my imagination.
 The languages I have learned are simply how I express my thoughts.
-Java, C/C++, Perl, Pascal, Python, Lisp, Ada, PHP; none of them are important.
+Python, Perl, C/C++, Java, Pascal, Ada, PHP; none of them are important.
 My skill lies in the fact that to me, everything is equal until they are weighed against each other for the needs of the company and project at hand.

 Call me a solution consultant.